 Nuts And Bolts

 Hello!
 Do come and sit here beside the fire.
 I have much yarnery to share with you.
 (But the latest Stylecraft Blogstars weekend shenanigans should probably wait until next post.)
 Meanwhile in response to a dozen or so requests, I promised a post about how I went about designing this thing:- So here goes.
 I've written before (five years ago!
 Oh, for the youthful naivety of being 41!) about designing stranded motifs.
 But this 123 500 - stitch behemoth made its own rules.
-Just as I write Continue Reading
+Just as I write this Continue Reading

 Knitting